marciopintomotta/AWS_ELT_Data_Warehouse_S3_2_Redshift_Sparkify/README.md

  ├── step_03_create_tables.py            Python script to create the tables in AWS Redshift ├── step_04_etl.py                      Python script to load data from S3 to staging, fact and dimensional tables in AWS Redshift
  ├── step_05_etl_result.py               Python script to view an Example Output from the fact and dimensional tables on AWS Redshift
- ├── step_06_delete_aws_cluster.py       Python script to delete the Redshift Cluster on AWS
+ ├── step_06_query_aws_cluster.ipynb     Python script to query the Redshift Cluster on AWS ├── step_07_delete_aws_cluster.py       Python script to delete the Redshift Cluster on AWS